orel-adivi/CorSys/README.md

 > Dagstuhl–Leibniz-Zentrum für Informatik.
 > <https://doi.org/10.4230/LIPIcs.ECOOP.2020.2>.

-The work is submitted as the final project in the course "Software Synthesis and Automated Reasoni" (236347), at Taub Faculty of Computer Science, Technion - Israel Institute of Technology.
+The work is submitted as the final project in the course "Software Synthesis and Automated Reasoning" (236347), at Taub Faculty of Computer Science, Technion - Israel Institute of Technology.
 The project was written by Orel Adivi `(orel.adivi [at] cs.technion.ac.il)` and Daniel Noor `(daniel.noor [at] cs.technion.ac.il)`, and under the supervision of Matan Peled and assistant professor Shachar Itzhaky.
 The work was done in about